 This concession is dominated by Proterozoic Birmian rocks which consist of turbidite facies sedimentary sequences.
 There are essentially two kinds of gold deposit that occur in the Siguiri basin: laterite or CAP mineralisation and in situ quartz vein-related mineralisation.
 The first appears as aprons of colluvial or as palaeo-channels of alluvial lateritic gravel adjacent to, and directly above, the latter.

-The quartz vein-related mineralisation is hosted in meta-sediments with the better mineralisation associated with vein stockworks that occurs preferentially in the coarser, brittle siltstones and sandstones.
+The quartz vein-related mineralisation is hosted in meta-sediments with the better mineralisation associated with vein stockworks that occur preferentially in the coarser, brittle siltstones and sandstones.
 The mineralised rocks have been deeply weathered to below 100m in places to form saprolite or SAP mineralisation.

-Mining and processing
+Mining and processing at Siguiri Gold Mine

 The Boure area, where Siguiri’s current mining activity is focused, is home to around 40,000 people in 12 villages – Kintinian, Boukaria, Balato, Fatoya, Kofilani, Samany, Kourouni, Kamatiguiya, Setiguiya, Kourouda, Lenkekoe and Fenserekolen – all within the sub-prefecture of Kintinian.